-To ensure a School-wide understanding of our shared responsibilities, students, faculty, and staff are required to complete a new training course through Canvas or Bridge.
+To ensure a School-wide understanding of our shared responsibilities, students, faculty, and staff were required to complete a new training course.
 SAIC is also working with contractors who come on campus to ensure that they understand and agree to comply with SAIC’s safety protocols.

 By taking seriously our shared responsibilities to protect ourselves and colleagues given the health risks posed by COVID-19, we demonstrate our respect for our community members and honor the work they seek to accomplish.
 Staying home when sick, maintaining our distance whenever possible, wearing a face covering, and washing our hands are acts of kindness, and kindness is key to our return-to-campus plans.
 This is a stressful time for everyone, and implementing all these new rules will take time to internalize while also likely changing over time, so please practice patience and flexibility.